Drug information provided by: Micromedex

 Make sure any doctor who treats you knows that you are using this medicine.
 You may need to stop using this medicine for several days before having surgery, including dental procedures.

 You may bleed and bruise more easily while you are using this medicine.
 Be extra careful to avoid injuries.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Gently brush and floss your teeth.
 Be careful when using sharp objects, including razors and fingernail clippers.
 Avoid picking your nose.
 If you need to blow your nose, blow it gently.

 Check with your doctor right away if you have any unusual bleeding or bruising, black, tarry stools, blood in the urine or stools, headache, dizziness, or weakness, pain, swelling, or discomfort in a joint, pinpoint red spots on your skin, unusual nosebleeds, or unusual vaginal bleeding that is heavier than normal.
 These may be signs of bleeding problems.

 Do not suddenly stop using this medicine without asking first your doctor.
-Doing so may increase risk of stroke.
+Doing so may increase risk of blood clots and stroke.